 Under Pennsylvania law, a simple trespasser is someone who knows that they are not licensed or privileged to do so, but enters or remains in any place for the purpose of:

 - Threatening or terrorizing the premises owner or occupant

 - Starting or causing to be started any fire

 - Defacing or damaging the premises

-Simple criminal trespass is graded as a summary offense.
+Simple criminal trespass is graded as a summary offense in Pennsylvania.

 Pennsylvania defines a defiant trespasser as someone who, knowing they are not licensed or privileged to do so, enters or remains in any place where they are given notice against trespass by communication, postings, fencing or other enclosures designed to keep out intruders.

 If you defy an order to leave that is personally communicated to you by the owner of the premises or another authorized person, you can be guilty of a misdemeanor of the third degree.
 Otherwise, it is a summary offense.

 Refusing to leave a school or its grounds after being told to do so by a school employee or law enforcement officer is a misdemeanor of the first degree.

 How to Defend Against Criminal Trespass Charges in Pittsburgh